dotdc/grafana-dashboards-kubernetes/README.md

 kubectl apply -f argocd-app.yml
 ```

-You will also need to enable and configure the Grafana `dashboards sidecar` like described in [Installation](#installation).
+You will also need to enable and configure the Grafana `dashboards sidecar` as described in [Installation](#installation).

 ### Install with Helm values